PoojaJangle294/Task_DashBoard/README.md

 cd project-name

 ##Notes
-Make sure Node.js and Angular CLI are installed.
+- Make sure Node.js and Angular CLI are installed.

-The node_modules folder is excluded from version control (as per .gitignore).
+- The node_modules folder is excluded from version control (as per .gitignore).

-All required packages are listed in package.json.
+- All required packages are listed in package.json.

 ## Further help
-#Contact
+-Contact
 For any questions, feel free to contact me at poojajangle29@gamil.com.